ebassi/emeus/README.md

 Where:

-  * `item1` is the target widget, that is the widget we want to constraint
+  * `item1` is the target widget, that is the widget we want to constraint;
+    if unset, the target will be the layout itself
   * `attr1` is an attribute of the target widget, like `width` or `end`, that we want to constraint
-  * `item2` is the source widget, that is the widget that provides the value of the constraint
+  * `item2` is the source widget, that is the widget that provides the value of the constraint; if unset, the source will be the layout itself
   * `attr2` is an attribute of the source widget that provides the value of the constraint
   * `multiplier` is a multiplication factor, expressed as a floating point value
   * `constant` is an additional constant factor, expressed as a floating point value

-The `item2.attr2` value is optional, which allows us to declare constraints that map to a constant.

 Using both notations, then, we can construct user interfaces like: